 In the case of subsequent orders as soft PSE, generally new key pairs are generated; however, for certain devices (e.g., web servers) the existing key can also be reused.
 It is up to the certificate holder to decide whether a key renewal takes place.
-The provisions of Chapter 6.1 must be taken into account.
+The provisions of Chapter 6.1 must be considered.